Ibrahim4594/Agent-made-with-data-science-and-machine-learning/README.md

 import google.generativeai as genai import openai

-Environment Variables
+🔐 Environment Variables

 Create a .env file in the root directory to store your API keys:

 OPENAI_API_KEY=your_openai_api_key
 GOOGLE_API_KEY=your_google_api_key

-Contributing
+🤝 Contributing

 Contributions are welcome!
-Please open an issue or submit a pull request.
+Please fork the repository, make your changes, and submit a pull request.
+Ensure that your code adheres to the project's coding standards and includes appropriate tests.

-License
+📄 License

 This project is licensed under the MIT License.